 To avoid the issue with unsheathing a sword from your back, the Ko Katana becomes the perfect choice.
-Despite some misconceptions, the Ko Katana was not a weapon used by the Samurai as some sources would suggest, they are a modern interpretation of the Katana, designed for tactical use.
-What most people tend to think of as a historical Ko Katana is in fact a wakizashi.
-A Ko Katana is a blend of the two swords, taking elements of each to create a weapon that has a relatively short blade, and a long handle for two handed use.
-The Ko Katana can be drawn quickly and is perfect for close quarters combat, it’s the ideal choice for Deadpool, allowing him to be nimble and show off his superior reflexes and training.
+Despite some misconceptions, the Ko Katana was not a weapon used by the Samurai as some sources would suggest.
+They are a modern interpretation of the Katana designed for tactical use.
+What most people tend to think of as a historical Ko Katana is in fact a Wakizashi.
+A Ko Katana is a blend of the two swords, taking elements of each to create a weapon that has a relatively short blade and a long handle for two-handed use.
+The Ko Katana can be drawn quickly and is perfect for close quarters combat.
+It’s the ideal choice for Deadpool, allowing him to be nimble and show off his superior reflexes and training.

 So, does Deadpool use a Ko Katana in the film?
 The answer is maybe.
 Sometimes it looks like the blade is relatively short, while in other part of the film the blade looks longer.
 It wouldn’t surprise me if they used multiple swords for different shoots to allow for a more aesthetically pleasing visual effect.

 The film version of the Deadpool Katana differs slightly from the comic book version.
-In the film the swords seem to have unwrapped handles, while in the comic books the handles use a more traditional diamond wrap.
+In the film, the swords seem to have unwrapped handles, while, in the comic books, the handles use a more traditional diamond wrap.

 There are no ‘official’ genuine Deadpool samurai swords available at the moment, but there are plenty of cosplay versions as well as some carbon steel models available.
-Just take a look at the models we have within our fantasy sword section.